Fraud Center

 If UniWyo suspects there were fraudulent transactions, you will receive an automated text asking you to confirm if the charges were valid or not.
 There will NOT be a link in the text alert.
 Your card will be temporarily turned off until you send a confirmation text.
 If you confirm that it was fraud, your card will be blocked, and you will need to contact us to get it replaced.

-If UniWyo suspects there were fraudulent transactions, you will receive a phone call from a virtual assistant asking you to confirm if the charges were vaild or not.
+If UniWyo suspects there were fraudulent transactions, you will receive a phone call from a virtual assistant asking you to confirm if the charges were valid or not.
 Your card will be temporarily turned off until you confirm the charges.
 If you confirm that the transactions are fraud, your card will be blocked.
 Contact us to get it replaced.

 Hang up and call us directly.
 If it was actually UniWyo contacting you, we won't take it personally.